ThatCoolCoder/foss-rcas/README.md

         - Motors might be recharging the battery or doing weird things when they freewheel
         - Add some sort of resistance from the motor when it's not powering, otherwise props spin forever
         - I think there is a problem with anticlockwise physics - an anticlockwise prop & motor gives a small backwards thrust
+        - Make an electrics debug UI thing, so people can see how much thrust/rpm/current their stuff makes and tweak parameters accordingly.
     - Internal combustion engine simulation
         - Should be easier than electrics especially now that all the propeller stuff is done.
         - Just have a rpm/torque curve, then throttle directly controls torque proportion and fuel consumption